gohmat/gohmat.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Matt.
-I'm a quantum physicist, and I'm currently a PhD student in the [Quantum Technology Theory Group](https://qtechtheory.org/) at the University of Oxford.
-I'm a [Rhodes Scholar](https://www.rhodeshouse.ox.ac.uk/scholarships/the-rhodes-scholarship/), and this scholarship helps support my studies and research.
+I'm a quantum physicist, and I've just concluded a PhD in the [Quantum Technology Theory Group](https://qtechtheory.org/) at the University of Oxford.
+I'm a [Rhodes Scholar](https://www.rhodeshouse.ox.ac.uk/scholarships/the-rhodes-scholarship/), and this scholarship helped support my studies and research.

 My research interests span several areas of quantum technology - quantum computing, quantum sensing, quantum control, and many-body quantum dynamics.